Sam-Martin/Sam-Martin/content/post/2021-08-12-Sphinx-Extension-Page-Generation.md

 ### The `WritePages` class

-This is the class that is actually going to write our `.rst` files to disk so that Sphinx can discover them and render the rst into html/pdf/whatever.
+This is the class that is going to write our `.rst` files to disk so that Sphinx can discover them and render the rst within into html/pdf/whatever.
-This needs to be seperate from our directive because it needs to run on the [`builder-inited`](https://www.sphinx-doc.org/en/master/extdev/appapi.html#event-builder-inited) event which we will subscribe to with `app.connect()` and does not provide the arguments required to instantiate our directive.
+This needs to be seperate from our directive because it needs to run on the [`builder-inited`](https://www.sphinx-doc.org/en/master/extdev/appapi.html#event-builder-inited) event which we will subscribe to with `app.connect()` and which does not provide the arguments required to instantiate our directive.
 We also use it as the source of truth for our list of files.

+#### Getting lists of files from directives
-[autosummary does its own parsing of `.rst` files](https://github.com/sphinx-doc/sphinx/blob/1acdf4f8735d40b875161a94c1e0124aceb14217/sphinx/ext/autosummary/generate.py#L463) in order to pull in the list of files to create from its `.. autosummary::` directives inside `.rst` files.
+[autosummary does its own parsing of `.rst` files](https://github.com/sphinx-doc/sphinx/blob/1acdf4f8735d40b875161a94c1e0124aceb14217/sphinx/ext/autosummary/generate.py#L463) in order to pull in the list of files to create from its `.. autosummary::` directives.
 It does this, presumably, because it wants to create `.rst` files, which needs to be done before the `.rst` files are read by Sphinx, otherwise they won't get included in the final output.
 If it waited until Sphinx had found all instances of its directives in the other `.rst` files it would be too late to write its own `.rst` files to be read by Sphinx.

-This is well outside the scope of this tutorial, so we'll be using a simple list as a class property on `WritePages` as our source list of files to create.
+Creating custom directive parsing is well outside the scope of this tutorial, so we'll be using a simple list as a class property on `WritePages` as our source list of files to create.

 ### The `main` function